Snapchat Sexting: It Is Time To Take Snapchat Seriously.

 And the normalization of sexting poses a risk to younger people.
 Snap chat sexting risk is augmented by the fact that nearly a quarter of Snap chat users are still in high school.

 3. Signs that Teen Might be Sexting

-Few of parents can imagine the possibility that their child could be like “those other” kids online—the ones that open a private account, change personal information, or engage in sexting.
+Few parents can imagine the possibility that their child could be like "those other" kids online—the ones that open a private account, change personal information, or engage in sexting.
 You might be right.
 And at the same time, you might be wrong.